luapower/nw/nw.md

 #### `win:cursor() -> name` <br> `win:cursor(name)`

 Get/set the mouse cursor.
-Name can be:
+The name can be:

   * 'arrow' (default)
   * 'text'